paulgolter/blender-pipeline-integration/README.md

 `BLENDER_USER_SCRIPTS` is a directory location in which Blender searches for all kinds of files and sub folders to configure the Blender session that is starting up.

-To learn more about what you can configure please refer to:
+To learn more about the directory structure of the `BLENDER_USER_SCRIPTS` folder please refer to:

 [Blender’s Directory Layout](https://docs.blender.org/manual/en/latest/advanced/blender_directory_layout.html)

 > **_In a Pipeline:_**: If you have some sort of software starter at your Studio you can use this variable to supply Artists with some add-ons, start-up scripts and other things that your studio or project requires.

-> **_NOTE:_** `BLENDER_USER_SCRIPTS` is a single path.
+> **_Note:_** `BLENDER_USER_SCRIPTS` is a single path.
 Blender does not support a list of search paths yet like you might be used to from other DCCs.
 Many Pipelines do like to have a directory path for Studio wide tools and scripts and at least another one for only project specific stuff.
 This is not possible currently.
 You will need to find a way to work around it.

-> **_NOTE:_** Setting `BLENDER_USER_SCRIPTS` results in Users not having their personal add-ons and scripts available that Blender normally loads from a sub path in the users home directory (See: [Blender’s Directory Layout](https://docs.blender.org/manual/en/latest/advanced/blender_directory_layout.html)).
+> **_Note:_** Setting `BLENDER_USER_SCRIPTS` results in Users not having their personal add-ons and scripts available that Blender normally loads from a sub path in the users home directory (See: [Blender’s Directory Layout](https://docs.blender.org/manual/en/latest/advanced/blender_directory_layout.html)).
 Be aware of that.

 ## **Qt**